Postgraduate study is an effective way to enhance your knowledge and improve your employability in constantly evolving markets.1

 How long you're prepared to study is one of the most important things to consider, as for many the 3-4 years full-time study required for a PhD can be overwhelming and financially imposing.

 A graduate certificate (which generally represents only 6 months full-time study) or diploma, can offer a more accessible distinction, while contributing directly towards the credit you need to obtain a master's degree.

 Other programs integrate professional experience into the time required, such as the CA Program's three years of mentored industry experience.

 If you're not the type to plan too far in advance, consider qualifications with flexible deadlines.
 While the CA Program can be completed in as few as three years, you can take up to eight, in the case life forces you to put your studies on hold for a while.

 Expand your horizons

-More Australians are pursuing mature-aged education than ever before7 to develop the new skills required to thrive in today's changing workplace and pursue later-life career changes.
-A renewed focus on later-life education is one of the key factors driving the massive increase in entrepreneurship among Australia's over-50 population8.
+Thousands of mature-age Australians pursue mature-aged education7 to develop the new skills required to thrive in today's changing workplace and pursue later-life career changes.

 In addition to new skills, many postgraduate qualifications are tied into professional bodies with global partnerships, which can empower you to find work across the globe.

-Because Chartered Accountants Australia and New Zealand is a member of the Global Accounting Alliance, the CA qualification is recognised by professional accounting bodies in countries such as America, Canada, Japan and Germany.* In addition to recognition, this entitles Chartered Accountants to receive professional support while working overseas.
+Chartered Accountants Australia and New Zealand is a member of the Global Accounting Alliance, which means the CA qualification is recognised by professional accounting bodies in countries such as America, Canada, Japan and Germany.* In addition to recognition, this affiliation entitles Chartered Accountants to receive professional support while working overseas.*